 The origin country should be paired with the original air dates.
-It is the country where the show originally aired in.
+It is the main production country where the show originally aired in.

-Network change: when a series moves from Network A to Network B during its initial run, both networks are added (e.g. the first three seasons of The Mindy Project aired on Fox and the last three on Hulu).
+When a series moves from Network A to Network B during its initial run, both networks are added.

 In the context of international broadcast with time difference (e.g. US/UK), simultaneously is defined as broadcast the same day.

-Random earlier broadcast on a different channel, especially in a different country, are usually ignored when the television series have a clear primary network.
+Random earlier broadcasts on a different channel, especially in a different country, are usually ignored when the television series have a clear primary network.

 - e.g. when Canada airs episodes of an American series a few days ahead of the US broadcast (e.g. Chicago Med or The Real O'Neals) the Canadian network it not added as a network and the dates are not used as the first air dates